Ms Naughty Porn for Women Blog

 I suspect any response will be the usual thing: porn sites are spammy, there’s too many of them, we’re just trying to make search better, etc etc. Although it doesn’t really account for why some people’s names don’t give a result.
 I’m watching to see what happens next.

-2 Responses to “Passing It On: Google and the Secret List”
+2 Replies to “Passing It On: Google and the Secret List”